sheinsight/shineout/site/pages/components/GetStart/en.md

 ],
 ```

-Using the build version, you can call the setLocale method of locale.
+If you use Shineout form a CDN, you can call the setLocale method of locale.

 ```
 import { setLocale } from 'shineout'